pauldotyu/azure-virtual-desktop-terraform/README.md

-# azure-wvd-terraform
+# azure-avd-terraform

-This basic implementation of Windows Virtual Desktop in Azure will be deployed using Terraform for Azure resource provisioning, Ansible for Windows configuration, and GitHub Actions for automation.
+This basic implementation of Azure Virtual Desktop will be deployed using Terraform for Azure resource provisioning, Ansible for Windows configuration, and GitHub Actions for automation.

-Only the resources resources in the Windows Virtual Desktop Resource Group depicted in the middle of the diagram below, are within scope for this deployment.
+Only the resources resources in the Azure Virtual Desktop Resource Group depicted in the middle of the diagram below, are within scope for this deployment.

 ![Architecture](images/architecture.png)

 ## Prerequisites

-To deploy the demo WVD solution within your environment, you will need to have the following resources in place:
+To deploy the demo AVD solution within your environment, you will need to have the following resources in place:

 1. A Windows Active Directory Domain Services Domain Controller or [Azure Active Directory Domain Services](https://azure.microsoft.com/en-us/services/active-directory-ds/) deployed in Azure.
 1. A [GitHub Account](https://github.com/join) to [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) this repo or [create a new repo from this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template).